 - 200g grated Allgäu Cheese / Emmental Cheese

 Instructions for Allgäu Kässpätzle

-First, you prepare the Spätzle Dough by giving the flour, salt, eggs and water into a bowl.
+First, you prepare the Spätzle Dough by giving the flour, salt, eggs and water in a bowl.
 Mix everything for a few minutes until some bubbles appear in the dough and let it rest for one hour.

-During this time you can already peel and cut the Onions in thin rings before you will fry them later.
+During this time you can already peel and cut the Onions into thin rings before you will fry them later.
 After the dough rested for one hour you now need a (medium sized) pan and a (bigger) pot.
 Fill the Pot to 3/4 with water (minimum one litre, better would be 2-3), give some salt to it and place it on the Cooker until the water boils.
 Take now a Spätzle Slicer (Spätzlehobel), place it directly over the pot and move it back and forth to create Spätzle.
-They will immediately fall in the water and start to cook.
+They will immediately fall into the water and start to cook.
 By the speed of moving up and forth on the “Spätzle machine,” you can determine their size.
-Either small bubbles or longer Spätzle, both are okay.
+Either small bobbles or longer Spätzle, both are okay.